jeremenichelli/jeremenichelli.github.io/_posts/2015-05-05-using-gulp.md

 Because we are working with streams you always need to *return* something that can be a file, a file system or another stream, if you don't do it **Gulp** won't work.

+### Conditional tasks

-You can also concatenate tasks.
-If you want to check your scripts' syntax before minifying them (which you should) then you can create another task for it and tell **'minify'** to make sure **'hint'** task is finished before starting to minify the files.
+If you want to check your scripts' syntax before minifying them (which you should) then you can create another task for it and tell *minify* to make sure *hint* task is finished before starting to minify the files.

 ```js
 gulp.task('hint', function() {